-Restaurant, South American, Spanish, Vegetarian, $$$
+Restaurant with Rooms, Restaurant, South American, $$$

 Located just outside of Quito in San Rafael, and two locations a little further out in Machachi and Cumbaya, Café de la Vaca is famous for breakfast.
 Their cheese and fresh cream comes straight from their own dairy.
 For lovers of the famous potato soup, locro de papa, Café de La Vaca offers five different versions, including the iconic yaguarlocro, which includes the addition of sheep’s blood.
 They also offer a large selection of local fruit juices, delicious milkshakes, and great burgers.

 While located in the trendy Mariscal district, Fried Bananas is hidden from the hustle and bustle of Plaza Foch.
 They serve an international menu with a few excellent Ecuadorian options, like oven-roasted trout with fried plantains, fried yucca, rice, and salad, or arroz con cameron, a fried rice dish loaded with shrimp.
 For dessert, don’t miss the fried bananas!